-Upon freeze-drying protocol completion, it is recommended that the equipment is filled with an inert gas (ex: N2) to avoid the introduction of water vapor whilst breaking the vacuum seal.
-To use, reconstitute the lyophilized master mix with a suitable volume of nuclease-free water or buffer, based on the desired final concentration for the RT-LAMP assay.
+Upon freeze-drying protocol completion, it is recommended that the equipment is stoppered with an inert gas (ex: N2) to avoid the introduction of water vapor whilst breaking the vacuum seal.
+To use, reconstitute the lyophilized master mix with a suitable volume of nuclease-free water or buffer, based on the desired final concentration for the LAMP assay.

 The lyophilization protocol may require optimization based on the specific equipment and conditions in your laboratory.
-It is recommended to perform initial trials with small volumes to determine the optimal lyophilization and storage conditions for your specific applications.
-By following this comprehensive protocol, researchers and diagnostic professionals can prepare robust, stable, and efficient RT-LAMP assays using the Polaris® Lyophilizable RT-LAMP Buffer 6x, tailored for a wide range of diagnostic needs.
 If you require assistance in optimizing a lyophilization protocol tailored to your solutions, please get in touch with our technical support team (support@nzytech.com or info@nzytech.com).